andrelandgraf/vercel-experiments/packages/framework/README.md

 - **Bun** - Used for building and bundling
 - **Node.js** - For file system operations
-- **src/index.html** - Required entry point file
+- **src/root.tsx** - Required entry point file

 ## Tailwind CSS

 Tailwind v4 is bundled automatically.
 The framework compiles the stylesheet at `packages/ui/styles/globals.css` and outputs `tailwind.css` alongside your built application.
 No Tailwind configuration file is necessary.
-The generated `index.html` is patched to include this stylesheet.
+The generated HTML document is patched to include this stylesheet.

 ## Runtime Router